docker/docs/content/guides/docker-concepts/running-containers/overriding-container-defaults.md

     This will start a new Redis container in the background, listening on the standard container port `6379` but mapped to port `6380` on the host machine.
 You override the host port just to ensure that this new container doesn't conflict with the existing running container.

-3. Verify if both containers are running via the Docker dashboard
+3. Verify if both containers are running via the Docker Dashboard.

     ![A screenshot of Docker Dashboard showing the running instances of Redis containers](images/running-redis-containers.webp?border=true)